keserz/SMPE24/homework_3_fitts_law/journal.md

 - The model of the computer mouse was a [Logitech 502X PLUS](https://www.logitechg.com/fr-fr/products/gaming-mice/g502-x-plus-wireless-lightforce.html?srsltid=AfmBOopUFiXgl7CPpopGOrWxwxIFE9uOmLBkcRoQCGT9pruOHUWPeZRi) set to 2400 DPI

 - The monitor on which the experiment was displayed was an IPS BENQ GW2765 with a resolution of 2560x1440 pixels, 4ms response time and a refresh rate of 60hz

+- The height of all target were 1230 pixels

+- The participant was instructed  to click on the blue target as fast as possible

 #### Independent variables
 - Width of the target: